KennethTrecy/web_template/README.md

 After that, *revert_commits_to.ps1* will be removed.

-## Notes
-It is optional to attribute this repository in other template/projects.

 ### Branch
-This branch is not recommended to be a template for projects.
+This branch is not recommended being a template for projects.
 However, it can be included to other branches or templates.

 ### Want to contribute?
 Read the [contributing guide] for different ways to contribute in the project.